CraigNock/wksp-module-2-js-6-fundamentals-2/6-lecture-4-switch-cases.md

 ### `break` vs `return`

 - `break` will _break_ out of the switch case.
-- Without a `break`, the following cases will also be evaluated.
+- Without a `break`, the following cases will also be evaluated (regardless of following case values).
 - `return` will stop the rest of the function from being evaluated.

 ---